Kidney Cancer

 • Fever

-If left untreated, kidney cancer may spread to other areas of the body and symptoms may worsen.
+If left untreated, kidney cancer can spread to other areas of the body, and symptoms can worsen.

-If kidney cancer is suspected, a doctor will perform a physical examination, and may also conduct the following tests to confirm diagnosis:
+If kidney cancer is suspected, a physical examination is performed.
+The following tests may also be administered to confirm a diagnosis:

 • Ultrasound